Testimonials

 “Silvestre was instrumental in helping me transform my dissertation into my first book manuscript.
 As a new assistant professor, the process felt overwhelming, but working with Silvestre made all the difference.
 When I reached out, I had two specific goals: I wanted to ensure I was writing a book accessible to a general audience, and I wanted a true cheerleader in my corner.
 Silvestre delivered on both!
 His background in journalism and film gives him a distinct edge in storytelling.
 He has an incredible ability to help bring vignettes to life without ever replacing your voice.
 Instead, he enhances it by guiding you to write with rich, textured description and greater confidence.
 His coaching style is thoughtful, constructive, and consistently encouraging.
 He not only strengthens the writing itself but also builds up the writer along the way.
 Silvestre is deeply invested in his clients’ success, and it shows in every interaction.”

-— Emir Estrada, Assistant Professor of Sociology (Arizona State University)
+— Emir Estrada, Associate Professor of Sociology (Arizona State University)

 Winner of the Early Career Book Award (2020, American Association of Hispanics in Higher Education)